 - Healthy fats

 - Moderate amounts of protein

-Please consider cooking food to avoid the creation of AGES.
+Please also consider minimally processing and cooking to avoid the creation of AGEs.

 You might consider increasing daily movement and exercise.
 Exercise should be gentle for those with systemic inflammation as to not create more oxidative stress.
 The great thing about exercise is that it also builds mitochondria which helps regulate insulin levels and reduce stress.
 As you heal, you can slowly increase intensity and duration slowly over time to meet your new metabolic needs.

 Exercising the brain and vagus nerve may also help support blood sugar regulation.

 - Address underlying dysfunction including adrenals, thyroid, gut, immune function, etc.